MMidwinter/ETL_Challenge/README.md

 * T: We will need to transform our data to make sure all columns are named the same and drop any columns that would potentially be used in our analysis.
 * L: We will load 2-4 tables into our database with keys that reference one another.
 Our database will be using Postgres

-<h1> ETL_Challenge</h1>
-#This is where we will be posting instruction on how to generate our tables.

 <h1>Process notes</h1>